To restore housing affordability, we need to think big picture

 To help cool the market

 Meanwhile, housing costs have tripled.
-Increasing taxes on things we want less of — like crazy housing values — will reduce treatment of homes as commodities, helping cool the market and reining in costs.
+Increasing taxes on things we want less of — like unhealthy housing values — will reduce treatment of homes as commodities, helping cool the market and reining in costs.

 To address inequality